lmu-cmsi185-fall2016/assignments/programming-statements.md

     ![Isometric Rubik's Cube](isometric-rubiks-cube.jpg)

-    Submit this program to this repository as _isometric-rubiks-cube.js_. _Do *not* use 27 separate parallelogram-drawing statements._
+    Submit this program to this repository as _isometric-rubiks-cube.js_. _Do **not** use 27 separate parallelogram-drawing statements._
 1. Read up on how to use the `select` and `option` elements in HTML.
 Write a JSFiddle web page that displays a `select` dropdown menu listing ten (10) countries of your choice.
-When the user selects a country, have the web page display that country’s emoji flag and capital city. _Do *not* use an `if` statement to determine this information._
+When the user selects a country, have the web page display that country’s emoji flag and capital city. _Do **not** use an `if` statement to determine this information._

 ### Stretch Programs

 Write the following programs.
 Provide your code in the files specified.

 1. Write a Khan Academy program that renders an animated “precipitation” scene of your choice.
-Ideas include snowflakes, raindrops, hail, a sharknado, etc. When a precipitation “particle” lands on the ground, reset it so that it starts back at the top of the screen on the next frame.
+Ideas include snowflakes, raindrops, hail, a sharknado, etc. Your animation should draw at least *100* such “particles.”
+You are free to decide how they should travel to the ground: accelerated by gravity, drifting in the breeze, etc. When a precipitation “particle” lands on the ground, reset it so that it starts back at the top of the screen on the next frame.
 Submit this program to this repository as _precipitation.js_.
 1. Write a “guess the number” web page game in JSFiddle.
 Start with having the computer choose a random integer from zero to 99.
 Give the web page an `input` element and a _Guess_ button.
 Whenever the user clicks the _Guess_ button, the program states whether the number in the `input` element is higher or lower than the target integer.
 Or, if the user has guessed right, the program issues an appropriately celebratory message.
 Reloading/rerunning the page starts the program over.
 Submit this program to this repository as _guess.html_ and _guess.js_.
 Providing _guess.css_ is encouraged but not necessary.

 ### Questions